 The final exam will consist of case(s) with long questions in format.
-The final exam will be scheduled for completion during a 24-hour period online, is cumulative, and open book.
-Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the text.
+Students will have a week to complete the final exam and it is cumulative in nature.
+Students are responsible for material covered in the lectures as well as the assigned textbook chapters and additional readings.
 The final exam will be scheduled during the exam period.